CoCoPIE-Group/ResNetComparison/README.md

    ```
    python inference_onnx.py --onnx-path <path_to_onnx_model> --data <path_to_data>
    ```
+where, <path_to_data> is the root path of the ImageNet dataset.

    Note: The `inference_onnx.py` script uses the ONNX Runtime (rather than OpenVINO) with CPU support, and the number of threads is set to 12.

 CoCoPIE